simonadamprog/dependency-analyzer/README.md

 ### Manual Testing
 - Run `publishing/publishToMavenLocal` gradle task
 in `core` module.
-- Run `dependency-analyzer/printAllDependencies` gradle task
-in the root project.
 - Run `dependency-analyzer/searchLibraryConnections` gradle task
 in the root project with the given parameters.
 (See [Usage](#usage))